- Venezuela - Wikipedia

 Venezuela, country located at the northern end of South America, occupying a roughly triangular area Venezuela is bounded by the Caribbean Sea and the Atlantic Ocean to the north, Guyana to the east, Brazil to the south, and Colombia to the southwest and west The national capital is Caracas

-- Venezuela - The World Factbook
+- Venezuela Maps Facts - World Atlas

 |